Journey of Generosity

 Create Your Invitation

-This is an example of an email invitation that you will receive and can forward to friends.
+You will receive an email invitation that you can forward to friends.
 It will include all your unique event information inside.

 Once you’ve chosen a date and secured a venue, contact our JOG Concierge with your event details.
 At this point, we will provide you with an electronic invitation to send to those you plan to invite.